How to maintain healthy bones and joints

 Maintaining a healthy weight and eating well also helps to ease the burden on your body that can be brought on by ageing.
 Taking dietary supplements—especially hydrolysed collagen—can also be effective as it provides your body with the fuel it needs to keep bones and joints healthy.

-At Qt we think we’ve found a way to help.
+At Qt we have a way to help.
 Our unique range of Internal Cosmetics are made from active ingredients designed to help strengthen bones and joints.
 Here’s what Qt products can do for you:

 Help to maintain bone strength: